 Courses in topics of special interest to faculty members and students are offered from time to time.
-For complete status
+For complete course descriptions, students are directed to the schedule of classes, available in the Registrar's Office.

 EN 201 Advanced College Writing (3 SH)